-- In order to provide link between two points on the both side of the boards, holes are created on the boards and then laminated with the copper layer.
+- In order to provide a link between two points on both sides of the boards, holes are created on the boards and then laminated with the copper layer.

-- Using through hole technology, leads also known as wires are inserted in the hole and then each lead is connected to the right component and build a smooth conducting path throughout the board surface.
+- Using through-hole technology, leads also known as wires are inserted in the hole and then each lead is connected to the right component and builds a smooth conducting path throughout the board surface.

-- Wires don't behave as connectors in surface mount technology, instead whole board provides a wiring surface where small leads are directly connected to the board.
+- Wires don't behave as connectors in surface mount technology, instead, the whole board provides a wiring surface where small leads are directly connected to the board.

-- Double sided PCB boards are widely used in many applications including amplifiers, vending machines, LED lightening, HVAC systems and general power supplies.
+- Double-sided PCB boards are widely used in applications including amplifiers, vending machines, LED lighting, HVAC systems and general power supplies.

 - Here's an image of Double Sided PCB Board: